Es-so/expressbones/README.md

 ## Why ?

-As a person who really matters in file structures and organisation, i always try to do my best and find the most intuitive/efficient way ordering data.
+As a person who really values file structuring and organisation, i always try to do my best and find the most intuitive/efficient way ordering data.
 Sometimes I the basic-exemple or the generators doesn't fit my needs or aren't intuitive enough, that's the point of this file structure.